DSN has also produced guide to running accessible events.

 - We will include Access Statements for all of our events, everywhere it is advertised, with a dedicated point of contact for people who have further questions about accessibility.

 - We commit to dealing with access requests confidentially and respectfully.

 - We will commit to making our social media accessible, with the use of image descriptions, capitalising each word in hashtags, and ensuring all videos are captioned.

 - Where we provide documents, we will commit to making those documents accessible and providing them in other formats or online editable formats.

 - Where we provide food, we will meet people’s dietary requirements where requested.

 - As far as possible, we commit to hosting our events in accessible venues, and we will actively seek out accessible venues for all of our events.

 - We commit to considering accessibility throughout our event planning; for example, by considering the use of quiet rooms, access breaks, and accessible sound and lighting where necessary.

 - We commit to hosting a variety of events aiming to commit to a variety of different access needs.

-Societies and student groups can sign up to the Accessibility Pledge by filling out this form.
+Societies and student groups can sign up to the Accessibility Pledge.